 Temporal network representations of dynamic complex systems allow researchers to describe changing interaction patterns.
 Increasingly, high-resolution interaction data require methods that can simplify and highlight important temporal network structures.
 An important category of such structures is highly intraconnected groups of nodes, so-called communities.
-If the nodes represent individuals who alternate between various roles in social temporal networks, the communities will repeatedly form and dissolve at multiple temporal scales and can be described as intermittent.
-The simplest strategy for identifying intermittent communities is to first separate a temporal network into a sequence of static snapshots, then independently cluster each layer, and finally match the communities across the layers to find the temporal communities [1-6].
-Other approaches, including three-way matrix factorization [7], time-node graphs [8], and stochastic block models [7, 9, 10], can directly cluster the multilayer network but are unable to incorporate explicit dependencies between layers.
-To take into account such interdependencies, some methods cluster multilayer networks using interlayer links that represent specific causal or correlational dependencies between the layers [11-14].
+If the nodes represent individuals who alternate between various roles in social temporal networks, the network's communities will repeatedly form and dissolve at multiple temporal scales in an intermittent way.
+A simple approach to identify intermittent communities is to first separate a temporal network into a sequence of static snapshots, that is, a multilayer network [1,2], then independently cluster each layer, and finally match the communities across the layers to find the temporal communities [3-8].
+Other approaches, including three-way matrix factorization [9], time-node graphs [10], and stochastic block models [9,11,12], can directly cluster the multilayer network but are also unable to incorporate explicit dependencies between layers.
+To take into account such interdependencies, some methods cluster multilayer networks using interlayer links that represent specific causal or correlational dependencies between the layers [13-16].
 However, explicit interlayer dependencies are often not available to researchers.
-Moreover, current approaches for estimating such dependencies by, for example, comparing independently inferred community structure between layers [15], using stochastic block modeling [16], or applying link prediction through cross-validation [17], consider only dependencies between entire layers.
+Moreover, current approaches for estimating such dependencies by, for example, comparing independently inferred community structure between layers [17], using stochastic block modeling [18], or applying link prediction through cross-validation [19], consider only dependencies between entire layers.
 In contrast, real systems with multiple and asynchronous recurrent events generate dependencies between layers with varying strength within layers.
-By ignoring node-level dependencies, current methods 'wash out' important dependencies in multilayer networks with intermittent communities at multiple temporal scales.
+By ignoring such node-level dependencies, current methods wash out important dependencies in multilayer networks with intermittent communities at multiple temporal scales.